A little bit of toast bounced off my forehead. When that failed to get a reaction, it was followed by an orange wedge.

 That was good, but it was only part of things.
 I wasn’t going to rely entirely on the muffled effect of the mask and helmet to hide my identity, especially when it came to my family.
 They’d see through that so quick my head would spin.

 I already knew that, though.
 That was why I’d made that trip to the electronics store.
-Digging into my bag, I took out what I’d bought: a tiny microphone attached to a piece that hooked over and onto an ear.
-The earpiece had a very small display on it with just a number and a slider.
-Moving the slider raised or lowered the number.
+Digging into my bag, I took out what I’d bought: a tiny microphone attached to a piece that hooked over and onto an ear, with a Bluetooth connection to my phone.

-Holding up the earpiece, I turned it on and started moving the slider through the numbers that appeared on the tiny screen.
+Holding up the earpiece, I turned it on and then opened the app on my phone before starting to slide through the options.
 Stopping on one, I held the little microphone close to my mouth and spoke clearly into it.
 “Test, this is a test.
 This is a big, old, fat test.
 It’s just a giant stinky test.”

 Then I found one that sounded right.
 It sounded like a guy who was maybe fourteen.
 That was it.
 That was exactly what I wanted.
 I slipped the earpiece on, then added the mask and helmet once more.
 The way it was designed, the small microphone part extended down under my ear, which prevented the helmet from digging into it too much.